uktrade/directory-ui-export-readiness/README.md

 Note in production, the `directory-sso` session cookie is shared with all subdomains that are on the same parent domain as `directory-sso`.
 However in development we cannot share cookies between subdomains using `localhost` - that would be like trying to set a cookie for `.com`, which is not supported by any RFC.

 Therefore to make cookie sharing work in development we need the apps to be running on subdomains.
 Some stipulations:
- - `directory-ui-supplier` and `directory-sso` must both be running on sibling subdomains (with same parent domain)
+ - `directory-ui-export-readiness` and `directory-sso` must both be running on sibling subdomains (with same parent domain)
  - `directory-sso` must be told to target cookies at the parent domain.